 Canterbury as the primatial see

 Augustine founded Christ Church, Canterbury, as his cathedral and it became the primatial see of England.
 He also set up the monastery of Saints Peter and Paul (known after his death as St Augustine’s and where the early archbishops were buried).
 In 604 Augustine established the episcopal sees of London and Rochester, with Roman monks Mellitus and Justus as bishops.
+He died soon after this.

 Correspondence between Pope Gregory and Bishop Augustine